Methuselah (pine tree)

 Methuselah is a -year-old Great Basin bristlecone pine (Pinus longaeva) tree growing high in the White Mountains of Inyo County in eastern California.
 It is recognized as the non-clonal tree with the greatest confirmed age in the world.
-The tree's name refers to the biblical patriarch Methuselah, who ostensibly lived to 969 years of age, thus becoming synonymous with longevity or old age in many European languages including English.
+Its old age is a result of harsh weather and a lack of nutrients, which slow down the decaying process.
+The tree's name refers to the biblical patriarch Methuselah, who is said to have reached 969 years of age before his death, thus becoming synonymous with longevity or old age in many European languages including English.

 Geography

 Methuselah is located between 2900 and 3000 m above sea level in the "Methuselah Grove" in the Ancient Bristlecone Pine Forest within the Inyo National Forest.
-The United States Forest Service does not disclose its exact location.
+The United States Forest Service does not disclose its exact location, although the tree's location is now widely known and available on the internet following a high-profile leak in 2021 after photos of the exact tree were found in a National Geographic article as well as its appearance in a documentary.
+The tree's location was withheld for years out of fear the tree would be damaged.

 Status as oldest known tree

+The claim that Methuselah is the oldest known tree is controversial.

 Methuselah was 4,789 years old when sampled in 1957 by Edmund Schulman and Tom Harlan, with an estimated germination date of 2833 BC.
-Since this tree ages back to this date, using tree rings, research shows precipitation patterns that date back to 1983 BC.